-Weeks since Injury Rehabilitation Plan 0-2 If given a splint you can wear this as required until your knee specialist appointment.
-The splint can be removed to apply cold packs and to start gentle exercises shown in this booklet Begin 'Stage 1 Advice & Exercises'.
+Weeks since Injury Rehabilitation Plan 0-2 If given a splint in A&E you can wear this as required until your knee specialist appointment.
+The splint can be removed to apply cold packs and to start gentle exercises shown on the next page.
+Begin 'Stage 1 Advice & Exercises'.
 The splint can be worn either under or over your clothes depending on what you find most comfortable.
 You are allowed to put weight through the leg as is comfortable, with or without crutches.